GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/trace.md

 ### Integration with Logging

-Integration with Cloud Logging is available through the [Cloud Logging Support](logging.adoc).
+Integration with Cloud Logging is available through the [Cloud Logging Support](#cloud-logging).
 If the Trace integration is used together with the Logging one, the request logs will be associated to the corresponding traces.
 The trace logs can be viewed by going to the [Google Cloud Console Trace